JessLayton/canoe-polo-project/README.md

 view, delete and update the players and to create, view and delete games.

 <a name="features"></a>
-## Features ##
+## Features - CRUD ##

 * Create:
-Can create new players and new game plans
+Can create new players and new game plans.

 * Read:
   * Players are displayed in a select box where they can be selected to add to gameplans.
   * Games are displayed in the game plan table where new rows are dynamically created when a game is added.

 * Update:
-Players can be updated
+Players can be updated.

 * Delete:
-Players and games can be deleted
+Players and games can be deleted.

 <a name="status"></a>
 ### Status ###